MuhammadAinurR/crud-firebase-express/Readme.md

-# Express Firebase CRUD API
+# Express Firebase CRUD Rest-API

-This is a simple CRUD API built with Express.js and Firebase Realtime Database.
+This is a simple CRUD Rest-API built with Express.js and Firebase Realtime Database.

 ## Getting Started